crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: Create at least one or more merged pull requests on any of [globo.com repos](https://github.com/globocom).
 - **Swag**: T-shirt
+- **How to sign up**: Sign up on [globo.com/hacktoberfest](https://opensource.globo.com/hacktoberfest/), and create at least one or more merged pull requests on any of [globo.com Github Repos](https://github.com/globocom).
 - **How to sign up**: Sing up on [globo.com/hacktoberfest](https://opensource.globo.com/hacktoberfest/), and create at least one or more merged pull requests on any of [globo.com GitHub Repos](https://github.com/globocom).
 - **Notes**: Shipped to Brazilian territory only.
 Guidelines are in Portuguese.